wilmshurstmark/FirstIdea/README.md

 It uses recursion, so might not be that fast if scaled up.

-Some code ideas have been borrowed from the great www.
+Some code ideas have been borrowed from the great world wide web.